Variability of echo state network prediction horizon for partially observed dynamical systems: Results and discussion

 \subsubsection{ESN trained using experimental data for Chua's oscillator}

 We now discuss the performance of ESN in emulating the dynamics of the Chua circuit when trained and tested with experimental data.
-We recall that the ESN input is one dimensional (the voltage $V_1$) while the output is three dimensional $V_1, V_2, I_L$.
+We recall that the ESN input is one dimensional (the voltage $V_1$) while the output is three dimensional -- $V_1, V_2, I_L$ dimensional variables (no pun intended).

 As with the previous section, Fig.~\ref{fig:Chua_exp_pred_test} shows a sample trajectory of the experimental (solid) and ESN-predicted (thin dashed) time series of $V_1$, $V_2$, and $I_L$, respectively.
 Note that in this case, we use the dimensional variables instead of the dimensionless variables.
-Further, these are not scaled in any way, and the numerical ranges of the voltage and current variables are vastly different.
+Further, these are not scaled in any way and the numerical ranges of the voltage and current variables are vastly different.
 The median prediction horizon $P(0.01)$ is 2.173 Lyapunov times, very similar to the case of ESN trained using ODE simulated data.

-Fig.~\ref{fig:chua_attr} (c) and (d) (bottom row) show the double scroll attractor ($V_1$-$V_2$) for the experimental and predicted series, respectively.
+Fig.~\ref{fig:chua_attr}(b) shows the double scroll attractor ($V_1$-$V_2$) for the experimental series.
+Fig.~\ref{fig:chua_attr}(c) blue and orange colors show the attractor using ESN trained with experimental data and ESN trained with ODE simulation data, respectively.
+The dissimilarity between the experimental and ODE-simulated attractors is attributed to the noisy experimental data.
 The attractor from the experimental data is not only noisy but also clearly shows the effect of the low resolution (compared to numerics) of the experimental measurements.
-But a striking feature is that the ESN predicted attractor is, in fact, able to capture the details that are not visible in the experimental dataset.
+But a striking feature is that the ESN predicted attractor shown in blue color in Fig.~\ref{fig:chua_attr}(c) is, in fact, able to capture the details that are not visible in the experimental dataset shown in Fig.~\ref{fig:chua_attr}(b).

-Table~\ref{tab:table1}, the bottom row of the top panel, lists the comparison of the various statistical measures, namely, the maximal Lyapunov exponent, sample entropy, and the asymptotic growth rate for the 0-1 test of chaos, while Fig.~\ref{fig:Chua_exp_pdf} shows the KDE plots for the experimental (solid) and ESN predicted (dashed) time series.
+Table~\ref{tab:table1}, bottom row of the top panel, lists the comparison of the various statistical measures, namely, the maximal Lyapunov exponent, sample entropy, and the asymptotic growth rate for the 0-1 test of chaos, while Fig.~\ref{fig:Chua_exp_pdf} shows the KDE plots for the experimental (solid) and ESN predicted (dashed) time series.
 Very similar to the previous case of training using simulated data, we see that the ESN trained using experimental data is also able to capture the statistical properties of Chua circuit dynamics.

 Besides studying the double scroll attractor, we have also studied different dynamics - periods one, three, and single scroll of Chua's oscillator.
 Fig.~\ref{fig:Chua_exp_dyn} (a), (c), (e), and (b), (d), (f) represent, respectively, the experimental and ESN predicted dynamics for period one, period three, and a single scroll.
 We again see the remarkable result that even though the experimental measurements are, as expected, noisy and of a low resolution, the ESN trained using these noisy measurements is able to capture and predict the Chua circuit dynamics with high fidelity.
 A thorough theoretical investigation of this property of ESN will be a fruitful avenue for further research.